FAQ on DNA Ethnicity Results

-Kate, you are not alone.
-Many genealogists have been lured into taking the autosomal DNA test at one of the three major DNA testing companies with the hope of securing a glimpse into their past.
-Remember that the autosomal DNA test can reveal information about both your mother’s side and your father’s side of your family tree.
-Many take the test looking for confirmation of a particular ancestral heritage, others are just curious to see what the results will show.
-Though their purposes in initiating the testing may vary, the feeling of bewilderment and befuddlement upon receiving the results is fairly universal.
+Many genealogists have taken autosomal DNA tests at one of the three major DNA testing companies with the hope of securing a glimpse into their past.
+Specifically, many take DNA tests looking for confirmation of a particular ancestral heritage; others are just curious to see what the ethnicity results will show.
+Though their purposes in initiating the testing may vary, the feeling of bewilderment and befuddlement upon receiving the ethnicity results is fairly universal.

-Kate has some specific questions about her results that I think most will share.
-Let’s take a look at a couple of them.
-First up, Kate wants to know if our family tree data in any way influences the ethnicity results provided.
-The answer is an unequivocal “no.” None of the testing companies look at your family tree in any way when determining your ethnicity results.
+The answer is an unequivocal “no!”
+None of the testing companies look at your family tree in any way when determining your ethnicity results.
 However, the results are dependent on the family trees of the reference populations.
 The reference populations are made up of large numbers of people who have their family history documented for many generations in that region.
 The data from these reference populations create genetic patterns that represent their region.
 The testing companies compare your results to theirs, looking for the patterns in your data that will connect you to that region.

-Kate, if you want to get another take on your ethnicity results, you can take your data over to Family Tree DNA, or you can be tested at 23andMe.
-A free option is to head over to Gedmatch and try out their various ethnicity tools.
-If you need help downloading and transferring, you can head over to my website ( http://www.yourdnaguide.com/transferring).
-Most people have found after searching in multiple places that their “true” ethnicity results are probably somewhere in the middle.
+If you want to get another take on your ethnicity results, you can download your raw DNA data and upload it another company: Family Tree DNA and MyHeritage both accept uploads.
+Another option is to head over to GEDmatch and try out their various ethnicity tools.
+Most people have found after seeing their ethnicity reports in multiple places that their “true” ethnicity results are probably somewhere in the middle.

 While these ethnicity results can be interesting and useful, for most they will just be a novelty; something interesting and exciting.
 I have found that their most useful application is acting like a fly on a fishing line.
 They attract our family members into DNA testing where we can then set the hook on the real goal: family history.